Ir al sitio web global

 Top Trends 1.20.2023 Custom Culinary®

-Contact your Griffith Foods representative to learn how these exciting, versatile products can enhance your chicken and alternative protein options.
+Contact your Griffith Foods representative to learn how these exciting, versatile products can be used across product formats, menu items and innovation platforms.

-From marinades to topical rubs, our unique seasonings enhance flavor, functionality, appearance and aromatics for any chicken dish or product offering.
+From spice blends to marinades, our unique seasonings enhance flavor, appearance and aromatics of finished dishes.

-Always crafted with a chef-driven approach, our sauces and condiments bring global flavor inspiration to poultry and alternative protein offerings.
+Always crafted with a chef-driven approach, our sauces and condiments deliver exceptional flavor inspired by authentic global recipes.

 –Chef Mark Serice, Vice President Global Culinary, Griffith Foods